 Due to increased highway capacity under all of the alternatives, travel times by car in 2050 are projected to be about the same as they are currently.
 However, the more compact development patterns and improved transit services under Alternatives I and II would result in significantly more of the Region's population living within a reasonable travel time by transit to a major activity center or regional destination.
-As an example, due to the declines in transit service levels expected under the Trend, approximately 60,000 fewer residents (22 percent) would be within a 30-minute transit trip of a major retail center compared to today, despite a projected increase in the Region's total population of nearly 340,000 (17 percent).
-Compared to the Trend, Alternative I would provide transit service within 30 minutes of a major retail center to about 460,000 additional residents (207 percent more) and under Alternative II about 680,000 additional residents (304 percent more) would be within 30 minutes via transit of a major retail center.
+As an example, due to the declines in transit service levels expected under the Trend, approximately 60,000 fewer residents (22 percent less) would be within a 30-minute transit trip of a major retail center compared to today, despite a projected increase in the Region's total population of nearly 340,000 (17 percent more).
+Compared to the Trend, transit service within 30 minutes of a major retail center would be provided to about 460,000 additional residents (207 percent more) under Alternative I and about 680,000 additional residents (304 percent more) under Alternative II.